Builder Design Pattern

 Components and UML Structure of Builder Design Pattern

-Builder (Cook): This is an interface that declares steps for constructing a product that is common to all of its subclasses or concrete builders.
+Builder (Cook): Interface that declares steps for constructing a product that is common to all of its subclasses or concrete builders.

 Concrete Builders (ItalianCook, MexicanCook): These classes implement the methods of the Builder interface in different ways to meet the demands of consumers.
 Different concrete builders provide different implementations, so we can get different versions of the complex product.
 Note: Concrete builders may produce products that don’t follow the common interface.